Finding a female ancestor can be challenging! Here’s how DNA helped break this Scottish genealogy brick wall.

 A one-to-one GEDmatch analysis of the chunks of shared DNA between Lisa and SC, in conjunction with a search of SC’s family tree, highlighted “an ancestor of interest.”
 SC’s tree included a woman named Margaret Balmain Henderson, who was born in Scotland within 5 years of Lisa’s Margaret Henderson!

 “That was the situation before calling Diahan Southard at Your DNA Guide,” recalls Lisa.
-Lisa set up a DNA Mentoring session with her, during which Diahan would review her research progress and advise her on next steps (or missteps).
+Lisa set up a DNA Coaching session with her, during which Diahan would review her research progress and advise her on next steps (or missteps).

 DNA Brick Wall Breaks Open